OHI-Science/OHI-website/content/global-scores/goal-scores/sense-of-place/lasting-special-places.md

 ---

 ### IDENTIFYING AND PROTECTING THE AREAS WE CARE ABOUT
-The Lasting Special Places sub-goal measures how well we are protecting, for current and future generations, the locations that contribute to marine-related cultural identity.
+The Lasting Special Places sub-goal measures how well we are protecting the locations that contribute to marine-related cultural identity.

 ### CURRENT SCORE